martinloesethjensen/rmrk-time-lister/README.md

 # rmrk-time-lister

-This script will list an owners NFT with an amount to be increased linearly over a specified timeinterval.
+This script will list an owner's NFT with an amount to be increased linearly over a specified timeinterval.

 [Follow LIST spec for RMRK::1.0.0 protocol](https://github.com/rmrk-team/rmrk-spec/blob/master/standards/rmrk1.0.0/interactions/list.md)